percona/pgsm-docs/docs/auto-enable.md

 # Make `pg_stat_monitor` automatically accessible for every newly created database

 In PostgreSQL, a database is created by copying the [system template database](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html) `template1`.
-To automatically create the `pg_stat_monitor` extension for every newly created database, you can do the following:
+To automatically make `pg_stat_monitor` available for every newly created database, you can do the following:

-* modify the `template1` template database and create the extension for it.
+* modify the `template1` template database and enable the extension for it.
 Then all databases you create have the `pg_stat_monitor` view available.
-* create a new system template database and create the extension for it.
+* create a new system template database and enable the extension for it.
 You need to define this template when you create a database to have the `pg_stat_monitor` view available for it.

-For either option, your user must have the superuser privileges.
-In the following procedures, the `postgres` user is used:
+For either option, your user must have the superuser privileges; the instructions below assume your are working as the `postgres` user:

 === "Modify `template1` database"